jhkueh/jhkueh.github.com/_posts/2013-03-06-hello-world.md

 According to Jekyll's creator Tom Preston-Werner ([@mojombo](https://github.com/mojombo)):
 >I was tired of having my blog posts end up in a database off on some remote server.
 That is backwards.
 I’ve lost valuable posts that way.
 I want to author my posts locally in Textile or Markdown.
 My blog should be easily stylable and customizable any way I please.
 It should take care of creating a feed for me.
 And most of all, my site should be stored on GitHub so that I never lose data again.
 [2]

 Using databases are fine for a couple of things.
-But for a blog, I think that it is diffucult to do backups or to migrate another host/platform.
+But for a blog, I think that it is diffucult to do backups or to migrate to another host/platform.
 Heck, even Wordpress generates static html files of your blog post via caching plugins for faster page load, so why use a database at all?

 Finally, this blog was setup with the help of: